 In September 2020, the Sponsor subscribed 2,875,000 shares of the Company's Class B ordinary shares for \$25,000, or approximately \$0.01 per share, in connection with formation.
 On November 9, 2020, the Sponsor surrendered an aggregate of 287,500 founder shares, which were cancelled, resulting in an aggregate of 2,587,500 founder shares outstanding and held by the Sponsor.
 The founder shares included an aggregate of up to 337,500 shares subject to forfeiture if the over-allotment option was not exercised by the underwriters in full.
 On December 24, 2020, 337,500 shares were forfeited as the over-allotment option was not exercised by the underwriters.
-As a result, the Company has 2,250,000 Founder Shares outstanding.
+On March 7, 2023, the Company issued an aggregate of 1,685,152 of the Company's Class A ordinary shares to the Sponsor upon the conversion of an equal number of the Company's Class B ordinary shares held by the Sponsor.
+On March 7, 2023, the Company also issued an aggregate of 564,847 of the Company's Class A ordinary shares to Sea Otter Securities, Stitching Juridisch Eigendom Mint Tower Arbitrage Fund, Feis Equities, LLC, Yakira Capital Management, Inc., Yakira Enhanced Offshore Fund, Yakira Partners LP, MAP 136 Segregated Portfolio, and Meteora Capital Partners, LP (collectively, "the Backstop Investors) upon the conversion of an equal number of the Company's Class B ordinary shares held by the Backstop Investors.
+As a result, as of March 31, 2023, there was 1 Class B ordinary shares is such and outstanding.